 For information about entry requirements, see our prospectus https://www.strath.ac.uk/studywithus/prospectus/

 The University offers a wide range of scholarships to help students fund their time at Strathclyde – whether that’s for studying abroad, paying for undergraduate courses or for postgraduate studies.
 Awards are based on need, academic merit or sporting talent.

-The University collaborates with a wide range of leading universities including Stanford, MIT, and the Georgia Institute of Technology in the USA; Nanyang Technological University in Singapore; the International Medical University in Malaysia and several universities in China, including Tsinghua, Harbin and Shanghai Jiao Tong.
+The University collaborates with a wide range of leading universities including Stanford University, the Massachusetts Insitute of Technology (MIT), and the Georgia Institute of Technology in the USA; Nanyang Technological University in Singapore; the International Medical University in Malaysia and several universities in China, including Tsinghua, Harbin and Shanghai Jiao Tong.

 The University has more than 200 collaborative agreements with institutions in around 50 countries – and more than 2000 informal links globally.
-Strathclyde has students from 100 countries and offers courses through overseas partners, and is home to the Confucius Institute for Scotland’s Schools.
+Strathclyde hosts students from 100 countries and offers courses through overseas partners.
+The University of Strathclyde is also home to the Confucius Institute for Scotland’s Schools.

 Research is of central importance in everything Strathclyde does.
 It informs the University’s teaching and helps it make a difference to business, industry and society as a whole.

 Strathclyde’s Technology & Innovation Centre is transforming the way the institution works with its partners.
 The University’s advances in research output and quality have been significant.